ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     192.168.144.0/27

-By specifying another subnet as a second argument, if the second subnet includes the first, you can determine the rank of the first subnet in the second
+By specifying another subnet as a second argument, if the second subnet includes the first, you can determine the rank of the first subnet in the second.

 .. code-block:: yaml+jinja